FDio/vpp/docs/whatisvpp/extensible.rst

 A plugin can introduce new graph nodes or rearrange the packet processing graph.
 You can build a plugin completely independently of the FD.io VPP source tree, which means you can treat it as an independent component.

+For more on the network stack press next.